Shoulder Replacement Surgery

 This is often very complex surgery requiring specialist skills and using advanced techniques including bone grafting and specific revision prostheses (replacement parts).
 It can range from revising single components to removing and replacing the whole shoulder replacement.

-A CT scan will be arranged and the images loaded into a special computer program, which generates a 3D virtual model of your shoulder.
+Before this surgical procedure, a CT scan will be arranged and the images loaded into a special computer program, which generates a 3D virtual model of your shoulder.
 Dr Chua will then place the components through a virtual simulation, to find the best match for your specific anatomy.

 From this plan, a 3D printed model and guides specific to your shoulder will be generated.
 These will be used during the surgery for accurate insertion of the implants to match the planned position.